Doing your Masters

-- Important: EWI's manual for the MSc Thesis project
+- EWI's manual for the MSc Thesis project

-- Also important: various other relevant information, for example concerning afstuderen, examendata, formulieren and reglementen.
+- various other relevant information, for example concerning afstuderen, examendata, formulieren and reglementen.

-- The LaTeX style from the TU Delft huisstijl (we recommend you write your thesis in LaTex) with instructions for doing your Masters and writing your thesis.
+- The Master Thesis LaTeX template from the TU Delft huisstijl (we recommend you write your thesis in LaTex) with instructions for doing your Masters and writing your thesis.

 When you start doing your Master's project within Algorithmics, first arrange the following.

 - Add all the activities of the Algorithmics group to your agenda.
 You can add it by right-clicking 'My Calendars' in the Calendar tab in Outlook, then 'add Calendar' -> 'from Address Book' and look for 'secr-alg-st-ewi'.
 We expect you to be there!

 - Put yourself on the alg_masters mailing list to get updated on new activities.

 - Be sure to attend the Monthly Master's Meetings (usually first Wednesday of the month -- see calendar).

 - Join us for lunch every day at 12:00 (when Covid regulations permit).

 - Make notes during the meetings with your supervisor.

 - When you have finished your literature report, and when you have finished your Master's thesis, it is a good idea to make it available to the world.
 Therefore, add them to the education repository of TU Delft.